Mafrans/stable-diffusion-amd/README.md

    Now that you have build the image, you can start it by running
    <pre>$ ./start.sh <kbd>The name you chose</kbd></pre>
-   or manually with
-   <pre>$ sudo docker run --network=host --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined <kbd>The name you chose</kbd></pre>

-   <code>:point_right: Stable Diffusion needs access to your video card, so simply starting the container isn't enough &ndash; this is why there are a bunch of flags in the command.</code>

 6. Open the GUI in your browser

    Go to http://localhost:7860 and start generating!

-   For tips on how to generate good images, read through the [Tips & Tricks](./tips.md) guide.
+   For tips on how to generate good images, read through the [Tips & Tricks](./TIPS.md) guide.

    <code>:warning: Stable diffusion sometimes doesn't give you any indication of exactly when the web server is started.
 Reload the page until it's all up and running, shouldn't take more than a minute or two.</code>